mattermost/mattermost-developer-documentation/site/content/contribute/mobile/unsigned/_index.md

 ---
-title: "Sign Unsigned Builds"
+title: "Sign unsigned builds"
-heading: "Signing Unsigned Builds with Mattermost"
+heading: "Sign unsigned builds with Mattermost"
 description: "Mattermost publishes an unsigned build of the mobile app in the GitHub Releases page with every version that gets released."
 date: 2018-05-20T11:35:32-04:00
 weight: 4